Habits2 min read

 How to Remember to Drink Water (Without Hating It)

 Nobody forgets that water exists.
-What we forget is the moment — you sit down to work, look up, and it is 4 pm and your only fluid has been coffee.
+What we forget is the moment — you come out of your third back-to-back meeting, look up, and it is 4 pm and your only fluid has been coffee.
 Remembering to drink water is not a knowledge problem; it is a cueing problem.

 These seven tactics create cues that survive busy days, deep focus, and distraction-prone brains.
 Use two or three together — that is where they start to stick.